Best AI Portfolio Management Chatbots in 2026

 An AI portfolio management chatbot is a chat interface you ask to help manage or analyze an investment portfolio in plain English, instead of navigating dashboards, reading statements, or building spreadsheets yourself.
 People often reach for one as a lighter, more conversational alternative to a robo-advisor: you stay in control and ask questions, rather than handing over discretion.
 The category splits along two questions, and the split is what this whole guide turns on:

 • Does it connect to your real portfolio?
-Some chatbots link your accounts and reason over what you actually hold (PortfolioPilot, Empower, Walnut, and Magnifi for context).
+Some chatbots link your accounts and reason over what you actually hold (PortfolioPilot, Mezzi, Empower, and Walnut, plus Magnifi for context).
 General assistants like ChatGPT do not, unless you paste your holdings in.

 • Does it only analyze, or can it also act?
 Most analyze and explain: they read your risk, score diversification, or research funds, and leave the doing to you.
-A few can also help you act on your own broker, with your approval, rather than just describe.
+A few, Walnut among them, can also help you act on your own broker, with your approval, rather than just describe.

 A general assistant talks about a portfolio in the abstract.
 A connected one talks about your portfolio.
 Both are useful; they answer different questions, and the right pick depends on whether you want to analyze, research, or act.